JamesCC/VMXProxyPy/readme.md

 ## Prebuilt Executable for Windows

 For windows you don't need to install Python, you can use a prebuilt executable, distributed as a zip file.
 Just unzip to a directory in a suitable place.
-Uninstalling just involved deleting the directory.
+Uninstalling just involves deleting the directory.

 The zip fle can be found on the website, with details of how to run it...